See Credit Details Below

 Why You Should Attend

 Leaves of absence and workplace accommodations pose complex legal, regulatory, and policy challenges for both employers and employees.
-Chronic conditions, increases in mental health and substance abuse issues, and post COVID-19 considerations such as evaluating “long-haul” COVID as a disability as well as remote work as a reasonable accommodation, add to the complexity.
-Meeting the challenges involves a delicate balance of legal, safety, and employee relations considerations and requires an understanding of the substantive and practical considerations involved in achieving legal compliance.
+Increases in mental health accommodation requests, post COVID-19 considerations, and the applicability of multiple laws and benefits add to the complexity.
+Meeting the challenges involves a delicate balance of legal, safety, and employee relations considerations and requires an understanding of the substantive and practical considerations involved in achieving compliance.

-In this program, practitioners from both the plaintiffs’ and defense bars, third party leave management providers, the EEOC and in-house counsel will share legal updates and practical insights on how to manage risk when faced with leave and accommodation challenges.
-Panelists will provide insights into enforcement and legal trends and share practical approaches to addressing the most thorny issues in these areas using hypothetical but realistic scenarios to illustrate and explore best practices to ensure compliance and avoid legal risk.
+In this program, legal practitioners, third party leave management providers, the EEOC and in-house counsel will share legal updates and practical insights on how to manage risk when faced with leave and accommodation challenges.
+Panelists will provide insights into enforcement and legal trends and share practical approaches to addressing the most thorny issues in these areas using hypothetical but realistic scenarios.
 The program’s goal will be to provide a legal framework from which pragmatic solutions can emerge.

 What You Will Learn

 - Analyze legal and regulatory trends

-- Evaluate common pitfalls and practical approaches relating to administering the FMLA and ADA, together with complex state leave law intersection
+- Evaluate common pitfalls and practical approaches relating to administering FMLA, ADA, and short-term disability and workers’ compensation benefits

-- Employ tips for managing mental health and substance abuse issues, including accommodating medical marijuana
+- Employ tips for managing mental health leave and accommodation needs